thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Why should our citizens pay the ultimate price because of the fantasises of Modern Tughlaq who is holding PM seat?

-## 6. Ploy to distract from every other important issues
+## 6. Ploy to distract from every other important issue

 Shock & Awe is the tactic of fascists.
 They unleash unimaginable pain on people (Shock) & while we are struggling to recover from that shock (Awe), they unleash another shock.